-These components of the remuneration are granted individually under the conditions to be determined by the board of directors based on the proposal of the remuneration and nomination committee.
+These components of the remuneration are granted individually under the conditions to be determined by the board of directors on the proposal of the remuneration and nomination committee.

 The remuneration is determined in accordance with the articles 7:90, 7:91, 7:92 and 7:121 of the CCA.
+Based on article 12 of Retail Estates' articles of association, the restrictions set out in article 7:121, fourth paragraph juncto article 7:91 second paragraph of the CCA do not apply.

 By way of derogation from provision 7.9 of the 2020 Code, the company does not allot shares to the CEO and the other members of the management committee.
-The company feels that the legal framework and the nature of the company (BE-REIT), its general policy and its mode of operation already meet the objective of provision 7.6 of the 2020 Code (which is to encourage the executive management to act with the perspective of a long-term shareholder) and adequately guarantee that action is undertaken with a view to promoting longterm value creation.
+The company feels that the legal framework and the nature of the company (BE-REIT), its general policy and its mode of operation already meet the objective of provision 7.9 of the 2020 Code (which is to encourage the executive management to act with the perspective of a long-term shareholder) and adequately guarantee that action is undertaken with a view to promoting long-term value creation.
 This perspective is embedded in the management of Retail Estates as a regulated real estate company.
 The Retail Estates share has a strong track record and the management strives for solid earnings per share year after year, an ambition that is certainly achieved.
 Retail Estates feels that the management has proved in the past that this perspective, without the award of a remuneration in the form of shares, is sufficiently present in the management's conduct.